 IO Learning will consider for publication suitable articles on topics pertaining to minimally invasive cancer therapies.
-For questions about submitting an article, contact our managing editor, Ami Peltier, at firstname.lastname@example.org.
+We are actively seeking original research, case reports/series, reviews, interviews, and podcast guests to speak on a variety of topics in the field of interventional oncology.
+For questions about contributing to IO Learning, contact our managing editor, Ami Peltier, at email@example.com.

 Please include the following statement in the submission email: “The undersigned author transfers all copyright ownership of the manuscript entitled (title of article) to HMP Communications in the event the work is published.
 The author warrants that the article is original, is not under consideration by another journal, and has not been previously published.
 I sign for and accept responsibility for releasing this material on behalf of any and all co-authors.”

 Review Process.
-All articles are reviewed by referees.
+All articles undergo peer review by a member of our editorial board.
 Acceptance is based upon significance and originality.
 Editorial revisions may be made to articles accepted for publication as an aid to clarity.

 Ethics.
 The author is responsible for the contents submitted in the paper.
 Opinions expressed by authors are their own and not necessarily those of HMP Communications, LLC, the editorial staff, or any member of the editorial advisory board.
 No claims made by authors or advertisers are guaranteed by the publisher or editors.
 Authors must comply with FDA guidelines, human studies guidelines and animal welfare regulations of the authors’ institution.
 Authors should indicate in the paper that human subjects have given informed consent and that the authors have conformed to institutional guidelines and those of the American Physiological Society.